Last updated

 Conclusion

 LinkedIn Premium can be a valuable investment depending on your professional needs.
 But on its own it's not enough to fully optimize your tech stack.
-To make your LinkedIn Premium account worth it, consider pairing it with folk to streamline your workflow and save time.
+To make your LinkedIn Premium account worth it, consider pairing it with folk CRM - the premier solution for sales and business development teams of 20-50 people who need to seamlessly manage LinkedIn prospects and convert them into revenue-generating relationships.
 Try folk today, free.

 More resources